nikhilgadre/nikhilgadre.github.io/sphinx/_build/html/_sources/index.rst.txt

 ..
-Nikhil Gadre Personal Website documentation master file, created by sphinx-quickstart on Fri Jul 17 14:45:56 2020.
+Nikhil Gadre documentation master file, created by sphinx-quickstart on Fri Jul 17 17:53:17 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.